 There was no getting out of it.
 In my community, right around the age of puberty, people would be moved, during a worship service, to "join the church" or "be saved" or "accept Jesus Christ as their Lord and Savior."
 To refuse this ritual was to be labeled an atheist, which could be exciting for a while, but then there would be the whole burning throughout eternity thing -- probably beginning just before or after the disturbing funeral.

 Why couldn't we just accept him at home, if he came around?
 We were told that if we denied Jesus in front of our friends, he'd turn around and deny us right back to his Father.
 Our personal relationship had to be public!

 I never thought to question why Jesus would pick puberty as prime time for seeking a formal, public invitation into our hearts.
-I never considered the possibility that my parents' denomination -- rural Southern Baptist -- planted that notion in our minds to make us more likely to describe a surge in emotions inside the church as an encounter with God.
+I never considered the possibility that my parents' denomination -- rural Southern Baptist -- planted that notion in our minds to make us more likely to describe an emotional surge during church as an encounter with God.

 So first a thunderous, pathos-filled hour of sermonizing; then some praying that might well have been directed more at us than the Almighty; then a hymn so solemn it saddened the choir to sing it, so they would knit their respective brows, and sway, and gaze at the fluorescent lights above; stir all these together, and we would feel the Creator of the Universe reaching out, hear Him calling softly and tenderly, to us little snotty-nosed nobodies from nowhere.

 I wasn't smart enough to know which part of the tripartite God was behaving this way.
 The wording suggested it was Jesus, but he was not visible.
 It couldn't be God, because no one sees His face and survives to tell about it.
 That left only the Holy Ghost, and I had no clue as to what that was.
 The term did evoke Halloweenic undertones, however.

 |But there are still three . . .|